Why Independent Governance is the Right Approach for Securing Modern Organizations

 Driving independent governance with ASPM

 At ArmorCode, we’re firm believers in the power of governance and guardrails that are not tied down to specific scanning technologies.
 It’s why our AI-powered ASPM Platform brings no scanner bias.
 Why we’re able to support an industry-leading 250+ integrations with security scanners and tools of all types, across applications, infrastructure, containers, cloud, and more.
-Why we’re able to drive innovative AI capabilities on top of our volume, variety, and validation of security data.
+Why we’re able to drive innovative AI capabilities on top of our volume, variety, and validation of security data with more than 10 billion findings processed.
 And it’s why we’ll continue to drive innovation that helps security teams meet the needs of the business and of developers at the same time.